tomassams/BrickBreaker-1/README.md

 # BrickBreaker
 This is our edition of the classic game Arkanoid.
 Our solution is built using SDL as graphics library and as much as possible of the C\++ standard library.
+The game at first glance may look simple, but make no mistake.
+The bricks get harder and harder to brake the closer to the top you'll get.
+Colors display the number of hits you will have to make on one simple brick in order to brake it.

 ## How to run
 Open the project in CLion (Works on both Mac and Windows) and hit the run button.
 The program is extensively tested on both operativsystems.